Search

 6. Short-term insurance plans

 Short-term insurance offers limited coverage for up to a year with the option to renew twice (for total coverage of up to three years).
 The coverage with these plans can be skimpy.
 But this is why short-term insurance plans often cost less than major medical insurance plans, like those found through employers, the Health Insurance Marketplace or buying direct.
-The average annual premium for short-term health insurance was $1,284 for individual coverage.
+The cost of short-term health insurance is quoted to be around $100 per month.

 If you're in need of more comprehensive coverage, these plans may not be a great fit.
 Many benefits—mental health treatment, prescription drugs and lab tests, among others—are not always covered.
 Plus, you can be denied coverage for preexisting conditions, leaving you to front the full cost.